-With a MOO order, there is also the problem of limited liquidity.
+With an MOO order, there could also be a problem of limited liquidity.
 Liquidity describes the degree to which a security, like a stock or an ETF, can be quickly bought or sold.

-But smaller companies can be more illiquid, making them slightly trickier to trade.
+But smaller companies can be less liquid assets, making them slightly trickier to trade.
 In the event that there is not enough liquidity for a trade, the order may not be filled, or may be filled at a price that is very different than anticipated.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.